-- 59. Transport operators are not legally required to enforce passenger compliance with: - o the COVID-19 Public Health Response (Alert Level Requirements) Order (No 10) 2021, or - o Ministry of Health guidelines. - 60.
-Transport operators, however, may choose to stop passengers boarding, where it is lawful to do so on health and safety grounds as per their standard operating procedures.
-Transport operators should encourage potential passengers to check what the current restrictions are prior to making a booking or using their services. - 61.
-Transport operators may also provide advice to passengers for travelling safely for example by displaying public information posters.
+- 62. Transport operators are not legally required to enforce passenger compliance with: - the COVID-19 Public Health Response (Alert Level Requirements) Order (No 10) 2021, or - Ministry of Health guidelines. - 63.
+Transport operators, however, may choose to stop passengers boarding, where it is lawful to do so on health and safety grounds as per their standard operating procedures or as a condition of carriage for example.
+Transport operators should encourage potential passengers to check what the current restrictions are prior to making a booking or using their services.

+64. Transport operators may also provide advice to passengers for travelling safely for example by displaying public information posters.

-Appendix A: Evidence for travel
+Appendix A: Recommended Evidence for Travel